encukou/freezeyt/README.md

 ### Github Pages Plugin

-To make it easier to upload freezed pages to Github ([Github Pages service](https://pages.github.com/)), you can also use the `--gh-pages` switch or the `gh_pages` key  in the configuration file, which creates a gh-pages git branch in the output directory.
+To make it easier to upload frozen pages to ([Github Pages service](https://pages.github.com/)), you can also use the `--gh-pages` switch or the `gh_pages` key  in the configuration file, which creates a gh-pages git branch in the output directory.

 By default, the Github Pages Plugin is not active, however, if you have activated this plugin in your configuration, you can always override the current configuration with `--no-gh-pages` switch in the CLI.